IceDragon200/mt-nokore-mods/nokore_player_data/README.md

   -- Choose a persistence method:
   -- * `apack` using foundation_ascii_pack
   -- * `marshall` using foundation_binary's MarshallValue
-  -- * `json` using minetest's built-in json functions -- * `serialize` using minetest's serialize|deserialize functions
-  -- Note that save_method will not add an extension name save_method = "apack",
+  -- * `json` using minetest's built-in json functions (disabled, due to empty table bug) -- * `serialize` using minetest's serialize|deserialize functions -- Note that save_method will not add an extension name save_method = "apack",